Meet Our Team

 Caitlin holds an M.B.A., specializing in Finance, from Syracuse University and a B.A. in Politics and Performing Arts from the University of San Francisco.
 She loves collecting experiences whether through travel abroad or right at home in San Francisco.
 Caitlin also enjoys trying new restaurants, urban hikes around different neighborhoods, yoga and dance classes, and being a patron of the arts.

-As a creative strategist, Cait has spent more than 15 years leading public engagement across government, arts, media, and cultural sectors, supporting community leaders and artists addressing climate, health, justice, education, public policy, philanthropy, and economic development.
-Before joining Third Plateau, Cait advanced storytelling as a climate solution as Director of Communications for The Redford Center, a Sundance Entity.
-She also served as Director of Public Affairs at the California Arts Council, where she led communications during a period of significant growth and policy change, including launching the state’s cultural district program.
-Cait’s previous experience includes marketing for New York Public Radio/WNYC and several leading nonprofit theater companies.
+As a creative strategist, Cait has spent 20 years leading public engagement across government, arts and culture, media, and philanthropy.
+Before joining Third Plateau, Cait served as Director of Communications for The Redford Center, a Sundance Entity, where she advanced storytelling as a climate solution.
+She also served as Director of Public Affairs at the California Arts Council, where she led communications during a period of significant growth and policy change, including serving as inaugural program director of the state’s cultural district program.
+Her earlier career spans marketing at New York Public Radio/WNYC and several acclaimed nonprofit theater companies.

 Cait holds a bachelor’s degree in communications and theater arts from Towson University in Baltimore, MD, and is a graduate of the Kennedy Center Executive Arts Management Fellowship in Washington, DC.
-She completed executive coach training through the Co-Active Training Institute in San Rafael, CA. Cait serves on the Advisory Council for the Hollywood Climate Summit.
+She trained as an executive coach through the Co-Active Training Institute in San Rafael, CA. Cait serves on the Advisory Council for the Hollywood Climate Summit.
 She is a writer, walker, and dancer who spends as much time in nature as possible with her husband and son.

 Ben (he/him/his) is an Associate Director on the Jewish Community Impact team at Third Plateau.
 He provides targeted client management, research, and coordination to support organizations serving the Jewish community.